abukhari148/abukhari148.github.io/content/posts/hello-world/index.md

       > It has come to my attention, that I ABSOLUTELY very much at suck at writing documentation.
 Starting a blog, I will be forcing myself to write and post online in order to improve in the long run.

   2. Using it as an online portfolio
       > Pretty much that.
-Why stop at just making a fool out of myself only among family, friends and at work, when I can dot it online as well by showing my personal projects.
+Why stop at just making a fool out of myself only among family, friends and at work, when I can do it online as well.

   3. Improving technical skills as a developer
       > Getting roasted and humbled online might as well be the most effective way to improve and I will be putting that to the test.